josdejong/mathjs/README.md

 Math.js is an extensive math library for JavaScript and Node.js.
-It features a flexible expression parser and offers an integrated solution to work with real and complex numbers, units, and matrices.
+It features a flexible expression parser and offers an integrated solution to work with numbers, big numbers, complex numbers, units, and matrices.
 Powerful and easy to use.

 ## Features

-- Supports numbers, complex numbers, units, strings, arrays, and matrices.
+- Supports numbers, big numbers, complex numbers, units, strings, arrays, and matrices.
 - Is compatible with JavaScript's built-in Math library.
 - Contains a flexible expression parser.
 - Supports chained operations.